adrfantini/academic-kickstart/content/en/personal.md

 I am an avid reader: I read all kind of books, but enjoy fantasy, historical and mountaineering books the most.
 [Here] ( {{< ref "books" >}}) you can read about a few of my favourite books and comics.

+Since 2013 I am one of the chief organisers of the [Great snowball fight](https://gbpn.netlify.app/), an epic annual event based on snowballs (and lots of risotto).

 Living in Belluno for the most part of my youth left me with a constitutional and unconditioned love for mountains.
 I love climbing, trekking and hiking, and always find refuge in mountaineering when possible.
 Read more about it [here] ( {{< ref "mountains" >}}).